Professional Learning Opportunities

 - Achieving accuracy, automaticity, and fluency in reading and spelling

-The course will be led by Vanessa Silver, M.S., BCET/AET, Fellow/OGA, C-SLDS/IDA, a board-certified educational therapist in private practice in Los Angeles for the past twenty-seven years.
+The course was led by Vanessa Silver, M.S., BCET/AET, Fellow/OGA, C-SLDS/IDA, a board-certified educational therapist in private practice in Los Angeles for the past twenty-seven years.

 Southern California Workshop for Educational Therapists 2025